Eco-Friendly Adhesives In the World of Sustainable Packaging

 - Drying.
 Some adhesives work by drying.
-Think rubber cement and Elmers glue.
-In these types of adhesives, the substrates adhere only after the solvent or carrier dries, and the adhesive hardens.
+Think rubber cement and Elmer's glue.
+In these types of adhesives, the substrates adhere after the solvent or carrier dries, and the adhesive hardens.

-- Pressure sensitive: This type of adhesive is solid enough to retain its shape, but soft enough to flow and press into the substrate when pressure is applied.
-When that adhesive is pressed into the substrate, there are actually molecular interactions that firm and strengthen the bond.
-The most common example of a pressure sensitive adhesive is Scotch tape or any other brand of clear household tape.
-Post-it notes and Band-aids are also an example of a pressure sensitive adhesive.
-Often when a pressure sensitive adhesive is involved, there is also a release liner that protects the adhesive properties until it is ready to be used.
+- Pressure-sensitive: This type of adhesive is solid enough to retain its shape but soft enough to flow and press into the substrate when pressure is applied.
+When that adhesive is pressed into the substrate, molecular interactions firm and strengthen the bond.
+The most common example of a pressure-sensitive adhesive is Scotch tape or any other brand of clear household tape.
+Post-it notes and Band-aids are also an example of pressure-sensitive adhesives.
+Often, when a pressure-sensitive adhesive is involved, a release liner protects the adhesive properties until it is ready to be used.

-- Reactive: There are a wide range of glues in which the adhesive reacts with a substance (sometimes the actual substrate that is being adhered to) and that reaction creates the bond.
-The most common example of this is a water activated adhesive, such as an envelope that is moistened and then sealed.
+- Reactive: There is a wide range of glues in which the adhesive reacts with a substance (sometimes the actual substrate being adhered to), creating the bond.
+The most common example is a water-activated adhesive, such as a moistened envelope and then sealed.
 The water activates the adhesive - typically made with potatoes or corn starch - allowing it to stick to the paper.

-Alternatively, adhesives can also be characterized by the raw materials used to make it.
+Alternatively, adhesives can also be characterized by the raw materials used.

 Some are made from renewable resources.
-Common natural sources of adhesives include starches (such as corn, potatoes, sugarcane, and wheat), natural resins (such as gum arabic), casein (a milk protein), and other animal sources (such as beeswax, shellac, and gelatin rendered from animal hides, hooves, or bones).
-Some are made from natural, but non renewable resources.
-These adhesives are made from minerals such as amber, silica, and sulfur.
+Familiar natural sources of adhesives include starches (such as corn, potatoes, sugarcane, and wheat), natural resins (such as gum arabic), casein (a milk protein), and other animal sources (such as beeswax, shellac, and gelatin rendered from animal hides, hooves, or bones).
+Some are made from natural but non-renewable resources.
+These adhesives are made from amber, silica, and sulfur minerals.

 Other ways to characterize adhesives include their form (liquid, paste, powder, solid) or how they are typically applied.

-Across our packaging solutions, there are a number of different places adhesives show up, and a broad set of adhesives we utilize.
+Across our packaging solutions, there are several different places where adhesives show up, and we utilize a broad set of adhesives.

-Adhesives used to form corrugate for our 100% recycled custom shipping boxes.
-The liner board and fluting is glued together using a starch-based adhesive.
+Adhesives are used to form corrugate for our 100% recycled custom shipping boxes.
+The liner board and fluting are glued together using a starch-based adhesive.

-Adhesives that are used to form our recycled mailers.
-This refers to the glues that are used to form the mailers themselves.
-For most of our paper mailers, a water-based vinyl acetate ethylene adhesive is used.
-Our poly mailers and poly bags are heat sealed so no adhesive is used.
+Adhesives are used to form our recycled mailers.
+This refers to the glues that are used to create the mailers themselves.
+A water-based vinyl acetate-ethylene adhesive is used for most of our paper mailers.
+Our poly mailers and poly bags are heat-sealed, so no adhesive is used.

-Self sealing, pressure sensitive adhesives used on our mailers.
-This refers to the adhesive that you - the end user - would use to seal the mailing envelope once you've put your products inside.
+Self-sealing, pressure-sensitive adhesives are used on our mailers.
+This refers to the adhesive that you - the end-user - would use to seal the mailing envelope once you've put your products inside.
 These adhesives are covered with a release liner that you peel off to expose the adhesive for closing.
-For most of our paper mailers, these are synthetic polymer hot melts that form a pressure-sensitive adhesive for most of our paper mailers.
+These are synthetic polymer hot melts that form a pressure-sensitive adhesive for most of our paper mailers.
 These are acrylic-based adhesive coated on both sides for our poly mailers and flap and seals.

-Adhesives on our stickers and shipping labels.
-This refers to the adhesive that is revealed when you peel the stickers or shipping labels off of its release liner to expose the adhesive, and then adhere the label onto a substrate.
-For all of our stickers and labels, these are an acrylic emulsion (pressure sensitive) adhesive.
+Adhesives are used on our stickers and shipping labels.
+This refers to the adhesive revealed when you peel the stickers or ship labels off its release liner to expose the adhesive and then adhere the tag onto a substrate.
+Our stickers and labels are acrylic emulsions (pressure sensitive) adhesive.

-Adhesives on our pressure sensitive tape.
-EcoEnclose offers two different types of pressure sensitive tape - a cello and kraft flatback tape.
-Both of these tapes have a pressure sensitive, rubber adhesive.
+Adhesives are used on our pressure-sensitive tape.
+EcoEnclose offers two different types of pressure-sensitive tape - a cello and kraft flatback tape.
+Both of these tapes have a pressure-sensitive rubber adhesive.

-Adhesives on our water activated tape.
-Our water activated (i.e. gummed) tapes have a starch-based adhesive that is wetted to activate the adhesive.
+Adhesives are used on our water-activated tape.
+Our water-activated (i.e., gummed) tapes have a wetted starch-based adhesive to activate the adhesive.

 Functionality and effectiveness